Jay4869/Data-Science/Books & Notes/Notes/Deep Learning Concepts.md

 ## Long Short-Term Memory (LSTM)
 LSTM is a special kind of RNN, capable of learning long-term dependencies.
 LSTMS are explicitly designed to avoid the long-term dependency problem.
 Remembering information for long periods of time is practically their default behavior, not something they struggle to learn.

+Step 1: The network decides what to forget and what to remember.
+Step 2: It selectively updates cell state values.
+Step 3: The network decides what part of the current state makes it to the output.

 ### Cell State
 * The key to LSTMs is the cell state, the horizontal line running through the top of the diagram.